 Based on these preliminary assumptions, we will need a total sample (research and control groups) of 130 subjects to confirm one hypothesis and 163 for all three main hypotheses.

-Since: A. We expect major differences (variance) between centres, participants and interventions.
-B. We want to confirm the hypothesis at each five different points in time.
-C. We don't want to waste subjects on the control group (i.e. the proportion between the groups is 4:1).
-D. We assume dropouts of 20%-30%.
-E. We want to analyse the data for each centre separately as well.
-Therefore, we recommend a sample size of n≥400 participants and n≥120 Non-participants.
+Since: A).
+We expect major differences (variance) between centers, participants, and interventions; B).
+We want to confirm the hypotheses at five points in time; C).
+We don't want to waste subjects on the control group (the proportion between the groups is 4:1); D).
+We expect a dropout rate of 20%-30%; and E).
+We want to analyse the data for each center separately; therefore, we recommend a sample size of n≥400 participants and n≥120 non-participants.

-The decision on the sample compose will be done after understanding the population and its characteristics (sub-populations and their relevance to the main result).
+The decision regarding the composure of the sample will be made after assessing the population and its characteristics (sub-populations and their relevance to the main results).

 Interim sample size calculation will be re-executed after first results.

 Non-participants

-הלא ממשתתפים יורכבו מצעירים שנרשמו ובפועל לא השתתפו ו/או משתתפים שהשתתפותם תעוכב. לגבי משתתפים שנרשמו ובפועל לא השתתפו, היתרון הוא שאין פגיעה במשתתפים (השתתפותם אינה מעוכבת) אולם יש יסוד להניח שקבוצה זו שונה במקור מקבוצת המשתתפים. לגבי משתתפים מעוכבים היתרונות הם שקבוצה זו דומה במאפייניה לקבוצת המחקר (יתר על כן, נוכל לעשות התאמה), יש סבירות גבוה יותר לנכונות להשתתף, שכיחות נוטשים קטנה, לא צפוי קושי לגייס אותם, החיסרון הוא שישנה פגיעה במשתתפים, עיכוב ההשתתפות. תגמול אפשרי הוא מתן פעילויות חוויות ומשמעותיות אולם אינן מכוונות להשגת תוצאות התוכנית והמחקר.
+The population of non-participants will be made up of youth who enrolled in the program but did not actually attend and / or those whose participation has been delayed.
+The advantage of including those who enrolled but did not attend is that there was no impairment to their participation (it was not delayed), but it is reasonable to assume that there is a basic difference between this group and the group of participants.
+The benefits of including those who delayed their participation are that the background traits of this group are similar to those of the research group (moreover, we can ensure compatibility), there is a high likelihood of their eventual willingness to participate, there is only a small incidence of dropouts, and there is no difficulty in recruiting them.
+The disadvantage is that there was an impairment (delay) to their participation.
+A possible compensation is providing meaningful activities and experiences that are not aimed at achieving the results of the program and the research.

 Interviews with participants

-Non-probability sampling, with interviewees chosen according to relevance.
-Some interviews will be repeats (with the same interviewees), and some will not, according to relevance and topic raised during the interviews.
+We will use non-probability sampling, with interviewees chosen according to relevance.
+Some interviews will be conducted multiple times with the same interviewees, and some will not, according to relevance and topics raised during the interviews.

-All interviews will be conducted at the same time, at this point we recommend doing the interviews at the beginning, end of first year, end of third year, end of sixth year, but the times are flexible.
+All interviews will be conducted at the same time.
+At this point, we recommend doing the interviews at the beginning of the study, the end of first year, end of third year, and end of sixth year, but these times are flexible.

 ~60 Interviews with participants: 5 interviewees * 3 centers * 4 times (pre-entrance, end of first year, end of third year, end of sixth year).

-Interviews with Secondary and perspectives:
+Interviews with secondary populations:

-Non-probability sampling, with interviewees chosen according to relevance.
-Some interviews will be repeats (with the same interviewees), and some will not, according to relevance and topic raised during the interviews.
+We will use non-probability sampling, with interviewees chosen according to relevance.
+Some interviews will be conducted multiple times with the same interviewees, and some will not, according to relevance and topics raised during the interviews.

-All interviews will be conducted at the same time5, at this point we recommend doing the interviews at the beginning, end of first year, end of third year, end of sixth year, but the times are flexible.
+All interviews will be conducted at the same time.2 At this point, we recommend doing the interviews at the beginning of the study, the end of the first year, end of the third year, and end of the sixth year, but these times are flexible.

 ~36 Interviews with leaders in the community: 3 interviewees * 3 centers * 4 times

-~36 Interviews with organizations managers / BBYO: 3 interviewees * 3 centers * 4 times
+~36 Interviews with organization managers / BBYO: 3 interviewees * 3 centers * 4 times

-~36 Interviews with parents of AJT: 3 interviewees * 3 centers * 4 times
+~36 Interviews with parents of AJT youth: 3 interviewees * 3 centers * 4 times

-~36 Interviews with Community members: 3 interviewees * 3 centers * 4 times
+~36 Interviews with community members: 3 interviewees * 3 centers * 4 times

-~36 Interviews with Senior staff from the AJT program: 3 interviewees * 3 centers * 4 times
+~36 Interviews with senior staff from the AJT program: 3 interviewees * 3 centers * 4 times

-~36 Interviews with Other stakeholders: 3 interviewees * 3 centers * 4 times
+~36 Interviews with other stakeholders: 3 interviewees * 3 centers * 4 times

 Total of ~276 interviews